rebekahmonson/miami-tech-manifesto/_site/README.md

 ### How to make suggestions
 To suggest changes, additions or refinements to this document, you can submit an issue and a pull request with your proposed change by using the [editor on GitHub](https://github.com/rebekahmonson/miami-tech-manifesto/edit/gh-pages/index.md).

-If you're not comfortable using Github, you can also submit your suggestions through this [comment thread.](https://github.com/rebekahmonson/miami-tech-manifesto/discussions/1)
+If you're not comfortable using Github, you can also submit your suggestions through our [discussions forum.](https://github.com/rebekahmonson/miami-tech-manifesto/discussions/) Please remember that our Code of Conduct applies to all discussions in the forum and in relation to this organization.

 ### Who manages suggestions and approvals?
 All updates to this site and pledge submissions are reviewed and approved by an organizing committee of volunteers from the #MiamiTech community.
 If you would like to volunteer with us, please [fill out this form.](https://forms.gle/FgFgRgPMCAxs9VD29).
 We aim to review suggestions, submissions, and pull requests weekly.